 The Master of Arts curriculum combines interdisciplinary studies, field trips, internship opportunities, and hands-on experience in organizing an exhibition.
-The first semester of the three-semester program features foundational coursework.
+The first semester of the three-semester program features foundational coursework that emphasizes important background knowledge and vital skills.
 Studies include:

 - The International Art Market: This introduction to the art market focuses on the market’s historical development and its current structure.

 - History of Contemporary Art, 1945 to the Present: Postwar and contemporary art is currently the dominant period of art in the market, accounting for 52 percent of total auction sales by value in 2016.

 - Core Business Principles: This course provides an introduction to understanding business, comprising topics including accounting, finance and financial markets, and management.

 - Art Market Research and Valuation: Students are introduced to advanced research methods in art and learn how the value of a work of art is determined.